Flutter-Tech/fsc-docs-site/start/create-repo.md

 ...
 ```

-Don't forget to [follow the repo naming conventions](/docs/repo-structure/).
+Don't forget to [follow the repository naming conventions](/docs/naming/).
 The codebase governor will identify that it needs to create a new repository and comment on the PR to confirm that.
 Once the PR is approved and merged, the repository will be created, and configured with the correct access control and branch protections that you have declared for it.

 ## Manually Create a Repo